The main characters of Queen's Blade

 - Bare Your Midriff

-- Berserk Button - Don't call her a monster.
+- Berserk Button: Don't call her a monster, and don't ignore her.

 - Evil Counterpart: Of Leina, being, somewhat, the leader of the trio and the one being most obsessed in killing her.